 Why Volunteering is One of the Most Powerful Things You Can Do for Your Health

 One of the first pieces of advice that Dan Buettner, the founder of Blue Zones, always gives as a way to improve your life, health, and happiness is to sign up to volunteer in your community.
 It’s a long-term investment in your health and in your city if you sign up to do it regularly, and you’ll meet like-minded people along the way.
-In Blue Zones Project communities, we use this principle by highlighting local volunteer opportunities and creating opportunities for groups to volunteer together (coworkers, congregation members, students, neighbors).
+In Blue Zones Project communities, we use this principle to improve individual and community well-being by highlighting local volunteer opportunities and creating opportunities for groups to volunteer together (coworkers, congregation members, students, neighbors).
 It turns out that helping others benefits our health, just as it benefits those we serve through volunteering.
-By giving of ourselves, we not only improve our health and happiness.
 Meeting like-minded people, and creating a new circle of social networks improves our lives and the community as a whole.

 Though Erick Zoot Payne, a resident of Charlotte, NC, had made new friends through volunteering at breast cancer awareness events and participating in “ALL IN,” an annual poker tournament to benefit cancer research and care in the Charlotte area, he had never given back to his Alma Mater, St. Andrews University in Laurinburg, NC.